muhammadkhan123786/landing-page-react-project/README.md

 - Designed and styled responsive testimonial cards
-- Refactored TailwindCSS usage from template literals to standard className attributes for cleaner code" [x] Responsive News letter & Footer section design for mobile and desktop completed.
+- Refactored TailwindCSS usage from template literals to standard className attributes for cleaner code"
+- [x] Responsive News letter & Footer section design for mobile and desktop completed.
+- [x] refactor: Proper assign ids to the different sections with navbar links for landing page website.
+- [x] feat: Install framer-animation and added animation to the different sections of the website.